Community Safety & Title IX

 Current Title IX Trainings/Certifications

-The University of Arizona Global Campus is committed to maintaining a safe and positive learning experience.
+The University of Arizona Global Campus (“University” or “UAGC”) is committed to maintaining a safe and positive learning experience.
 When students experience acts of sexual violence or misconduct, their sense of safety and trust is violated.
 This can significantly interfere with their lives, including their educational goals.

 Students are strongly encouraged to report all incidents that threaten the student’s continued wellbeing, safety, or security.
 University personnel will assist the student in notifying authorities, if requested.
-The University of Arizona Global Campus' Sexual Misconduct Policy has been developed to proactively create an environment in which incidents of sexual misconduct can be promptly and effectively responded to without further victimization, retaliation, and with possible remediation of its effects.
+The University of Arizona Global Campus Title IX Nondiscrimination Policy has been developed to proactively create an environment in which incidents of sexual misconduct can be promptly and effectively responded to without further victimization, retaliation, and with possible remediation of its effects.

-The University of Arizona Global Campus Sexual Misconduct Policy
+The University of Arizona Global Campus Notice of Title IX Nondiscrimination Policy

 An Overview of the Regulatory Drivers

 Title IX is a federal law intended to protect people from discrimination based on gender or sex in all areas of education.
-It is the regulatory framework that guides the University Sexual Misconduct Policy.
 For more information about Title IX, please visit the US Department of Justice Title IX Overview page.

 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal law that requires colleges to disclose annual campus crime data, provide fire safety information and report incidents, issue safety alerts, provide security policy statements, and more.
 For more information about the Clery Act, please visit the US Department of Education page.